1. What is Defense Fuel Support Point (DFSP) San Pedro, and why is it important?

 9. When will the Navy be able to provide more information on the future uses of the property?

 The Navy will be able to provide more information following the completion of each individual solicitation process.
-The Marine Terminal solicitation is currently scheduled to complete in fall 2022.
-The Main Terminal solicitation is currently scheduled to complete in early 2024, once all environmental documentation is complete.
+The Marine Terminal solicitation is currently scheduled to complete in fall 2025.
+The Main Terminal solicitation is currently scheduled to complete once all environmental documentation is complete.